Yesterday was Ralph Macchio’s birthday.

 The loneliness you feel right now shall pass.
 This, too, shall pass.

 That one episode of Eight is Enough got me through many dark hours in junior high.
 It burned me up inside, a fire that eventually went out, but a fire I have never forgotten.
 That one episode helped me not be ashamed of my own individual passions (Fred Astaire and Ginger Rogers movies being one of them), to not put pressure on myself to fit into the round hole of the junior high social agenda.
 Maybe if I stuck to my own path, and kept cultivating my own personality, and expressing my own individual interests, fearlessly, without apology, then a Jeremy type might be in my future.
+(There wasn’t, not really.
+However: the following year, I met a bunch of people who are still my friends today.
+Way more important than any man has ever been.)

 Thanks, Ralph Macchio, for what you gave me in your wonderful performance in that one episode.